bootstrapworld/curriculum/lessons/Core/contracts/langs/en-us/slides.md

 # Exploring Image Functions

-- What is the contract for `star`?
+- What is the Contract for `star`?
-- The contract for `square` also has `Number String String` as the Domain and `Image` as the Range.
+- The Contract for `square` also has `Number String String` as the Domain and `Image` as the Range.
 Does that mean the functions are the same?

 <!--
 No!
 The Domain and Range are the same, but the function name is different... and that's important because the `star` and `square` functions do something very different with those inputs!_